protesilaos/my-website/_poems/2025-06-07-play-of-the-swallows.md

 ---
-title: "Play of the swallows (my poem)"
+title: "Poem: Play of the swallows"
 excerpt: "Just read the poem.
 No further comment."
 ---